 4. The 5G-RG applies to the AF for a virtual identifier by carrying the SUCI of the 5G RG and the MAC address of the device.

 5. The AF checks if the 5G-RG is in the list of registered 5G-RGs.
 If it has registered successfully, the AF will store the non-3GPP device information in UDR as Application Data, as currently defined for Nnef_ServiceParameter service in clause 4.15.6.7 of TS 23.502 [3].
-The information of the non-3GPP device includes the mapping information between the virtual identifier (e.g. the virtual SUCI) and the MAC address of the non-3GPP device, the identifier of 5G-RG, etc.
+The information of the non-3GPP device includes the mapping information between the virtual identifier (e.g. the virtual SUCI) and the MAC address of the non-3GPP device, the identifier of 5G-RG, QoS reference information, etc.

 6. The AF responds to the 5G-RG by assigning a virtual identifier (e.g. the virtual SUCI) to the device.
 The AF saves the timestamp and the mapping information between the virtual identifier (e.g. the virtual SUCI) and the MAC address of the device.